spryker/oryx/docs/reactivity/integrate-backend-api.md

 1. Service requests data from Adapter.
 2. Adapter sends an API call to the API.
 3. API returns a response to the Adapter.
-4. The Adapter loops through all Normalizers, passing the response through each one.
+4. Adapter loops through all Normalizers, passing the response through each one.
 5. Normalizers normalize the response.
-6. The Adapter receives the normalized response from the Normalizer and returns it to the Service.
+6. Adapter receives the normalized response from Normalizer and returns it to Service.

 In order to make the transformation from API models to client models extensible, Oryx utilizes a _multiprovider_ injection token for normalizers.
 This allows for third-party packages or custom implementations to provide their own normalizers and seamlessly integrate with the existing architecture.